ramensoftware/windows-11-taskbar-styling-guide/Themes/DockLike/README.md

 ### Make the taskbar float (tweak)

-This gives it an appearence closer to the MacOS dock.
+This gives it an appearance closer to the MacOS dock.

 ![Screenshot of floating taskbar](screenshot_floating.png)